pimvh/postfix/README.md

 - install and configure dovecot with system-users being able to login and receive mail
 - configure mailutils (installed by role this is dependant on)
 - install and configure opendmarc dashboard (WIP)

+# What this role does not do

+## Firewalling

+This role does not do any firewalling, due to you probably having specific requirements for that.
+You probably do not want to open your IMAP port to the entire internet, if you can avoid it.
+So take care!

+## Setting up a database backend

+I haven't gotten around to configuring the setup of a database as a backend for postfix.
+If you're interested, feel free to contribute.

 # Future Improvements